egroeg92/RTSgame/README.md

 SIMPLE RTS
 ==========

-Battleships was a school project and a first attempt at making a game on some sort of scale.
-It didn't take long to realize that pygame probably wasn't a great choice for making a somewhat complex (with networking, saving, etc) game, and so the code ended up being sort of unorganized and the game is buggy.

-SIMPLE RTS hopes to a redepmtion on Battleships, although, will be fairly different.

 GAME
 ====

 Built in visual studio using C++.

 I'm unsure what the game goal will be at this point.

-So far the game has a minimap.
+-game has a minimap and a 'unit' that you can move with the arrow keys